ninjasujan/ninjasujan/README.md

 ### hey there

-hi, I'm **Sujan**, a passionate self-taught full-stack web developer Having 3 years of experience working in a product-driven startup.
-A keen interest in product development, knowledge of software architecture design concepts, and ability to analyze and resolve difficult design issues.
-Experienced with serverless microservice design principles and containerized server architecture.
+Hello, I'm Sujan, a self-taught full-stack web developer with 3 years of experience in a product startup environment.
+I have a strong interest in product development and software architecture design.
+I specialize in serverless microservice design principles and containerized server architecture.

 Currently employed as a Senior Full-Stack Developer on an AI-based recruitment software solution.